 Frozen Stock: Submit ampoule.

-Samples submitted for mycoplasma testing are run once a week on Wednesday, with results emailed usually the Friday of the same week.
-Johns Hopkins customers should drop off samples in Blalock 1004 by 4PM on Tuesday or hand deliver to the FAF laboratory in Canton by 11AM Wednesday for inclusion in that week’s processing schedule.
+Samples submitted for mycoplasma testing are run once a week on Wednesday, with results emailed Friday of the same week or following Monday.
+However, to keep services costs down we try to fill the processing arrays so turnaround may be longer.
+Johns Hopkins customers should drop off samples in Blalock 1004 by 4PM on Tuesday for inclusion in that week’s processing schedule.
 External customers should ship samples to the lab to be received by 11AM Wednesday for inclusion in that week’s processing schedule.
 Samples received after 11AM Wednesday through Friday of any given week will be held and processed the following week.

 JH Customers: Drop samples off in Blalock 1004 with the GeneSifter order number, Monday – Friday from 9 AM – 4:00 PM.